thewitcher745/CAN-support-bot/README.md

 # Telegram Message Sender Bot

-A simple Telegram bot that allows sending or forwarding messages to specific users by their user ID.
+A Telegram bot that allows users to send or forward messages to any Telegram user using their user ID, as well as categorizing users into different lists for (TBD) bulk messaging.

 ## Features

 - Sends or forwards messages to any Telegram user using their user ID (Provided they have given the bot the necessary permission)
 - Message forwarding is done anonymously, and is accomplished by replying to the message to be forwarded with the `/send` command.
+- Can set and unset categories for different users using their ID, using the /setcategory and /unsetcategory commands.
 - Fallback to sending messages back to the sender.
 - Error handling for invalid user IDs or permission issues